iphilbo/Iris/Docs/04-authentication.md

 If no valid session cookie:

-Show a login screen with a list of user display names loaded from the backend:
+Show a login screen with an email input field.

-e.g., "Alice", "Bob", "Carol".

-User clicks their name, sees a password field, enters their password, and submits.
+User enters their email address and clicks "Send Magic Link".

-## Login Request
+## Magic Link Request

 Frontend sends:

-- `userId` (or username)
-- `password` (plaintext, over HTTPS)
+- `email` (user's email address)

-to `POST /api/login`.
+to `POST /api/request-magic-link`.

-## Login Handling (Backend)
+## Magic Link Handling (Backend)

 Backend steps:

-1. Load `users.json` and find matching user by `userId` or `username`.
-2. Hash the supplied password with the same algorithm and parameters used to create `passwordHash`.
-3. Compare computed hash with stored `passwordHash`.
+1. Look up user by email address in the database.
+2. If user exists, generate a secure, time-limited token (15 minutes expiry).
+3. Send magic link email via Azure Communication Services.
+4. Always return success message (don't reveal if user exists for security).

+## Magic Link Validation

+User clicks the magic link in their email, which navigates to:

+`GET /api/validate-magic-link?token={token}`

+Backend steps:

+1. Validate the token (check expiry and usage).
-If match:
+2. If valid:
    - Create a session object:
      - `userId`
+     - `displayName`
+     - `isAdmin`
      - `issuedAt` (UTC)
      - `expiresAt` = issuedAt + 7 days
-- Serialize and sign it (e.g., JWT or opaque token with HMAC).
+   - Serialize and sign it using HMAC-SHA256.
    - Set it as an HTTP-only, Secure cookie (e.g., `AuthSession`).
+   - Log login event to SysLog.
+   - Redirect to the main application.

-If not match:
+3. If invalid:

-- Return HTTP 401/403 with generic error message ("Invalid credentials").
+   - Return HTTP 400 with error message ("Invalid or expired magic link").

 ## Session Validation and Sliding Expiry